vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 ## Testing

-To make testing easier, we
+To make testing easier, we really went out of our way to have the easiest solutions possible, all the while bringing lots of improvements.

 ### Automate ego

 ### Time dilation